coleifer/peewee/docs/peewee/recipes.rst

             .paginate(1, 20)
             .with_related(Load(User.tweets, strategy=PREFETCH_TYPE.JOIN)))

-To walk deeper - users, their tweets, then each tweet's favorites - nest hops with ``.then()``.
+To walk deeper - users, their tweets, then each tweet's favorites - nest loads with ``.then()``.
 To pull several relationships off each user at once, pass multiple :class:`Load` nodes.
 Both keep the per-relationship query count.
 See :ref:`relationships` for the full tree form.